open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 - A set of key/value pairs, where keys must be strings, and the values may have any type.

-Calls `Add Event` on the underlying OpenTelemetry `Span` with the specified key/value pair set.
+Calls `Add Events` on the underlying OpenTelemetry `Span` with the specified key/value pair set.

 The `Add Event`'s `name` parameter MUST be the value with the `event` key in